 - Have you done the necessary research?

-– Are you culturally aware?
+- Are you culturally aware?
 The where, when, how, and with whom will differ based on the region in which you’re negotiating.
-More on Harvard’s fantastic negotiation blog.
+Read more on Harvard’s fantastic negotiation blog.

-1. Get the whole offer with all details (not just the salary) in writing, because a verbal offer is only worth the paper it’s written on.
+- Get the whole offer with all the details (not just the salary) in writing, because a verbal offer is only worth the paper it’s written on.

-2. Thank the other side after every interaction and communicate by when you’ll come back.
+- Thank the other party after every interaction and communicate by when you’ll come back.

-3. For complex contracts and/or compensation packages ask a lawyer to look over it.
+- For complex contracts and/or compensation packages – ask a lawyer to look through them.

 Ideally: get the company to make you an offer.

-If they insist: ask for a detailed job description with KPIs and goals and ask for 2-3 days to communicate your expectations.
-With that kind of information it’ll be easier to research the company/ competitors and/or reach out to a headhunter / network.
+If they insist: ask for a detailed job description with KPIs and goals, and ask for 2-3 days to express your expectations.
+With that kind of information, it’ll be easier to research the company / competitors and/or reach out to a headhunter / network.

-5. Ask for a precise number: Research from Colombia Business School shows using a specific number in negotiations is more effective than a round number.
+- Ask for a precise number: Research from Colombia Business School shows using a specific number in negotiations is more effective than an approximate number.
 Why?
 Asking for $62,945 rather than $63,000, for example, tends to indicate you’ve done extensive research into the market in order to come up with a number.

 Plug & play vs. non-ideal candidate

-If you are not a “plug & play” hire – in other words, if there’s a certain risk involved of hiring you, focus on getting the job first and ask upfront for a salary review within 6 months based on previously set targets or KPIs.
-Or suggest to do a paid project first in order to get hired later at the full salary.
-Avoid saying, “Once you hire me, I’ll e.g. refresh my Spanish skills.”
-Instead download Duolingo and start practicing right away!
+If you are not a “plug & play” candidate – in other words, if there’s a certain risk involved in hiring you, focus on getting the job first and ask upfront for a salary review within 6 months based on previously set targets or KPIs.
+Or suggest doing a paid project first in order to get hired later at full salary.
+Avoid saying things like, “Once you hire me, I’ll refresh my Spanish skills.”
+Instead, download Duolingo and start practicing right away!